-Guidelines for the Procurement of Services for EWDD
+Procurement Guidelines for EWDD

-The purpose of these procedures is to ensure that all Economic and Workforce Development Department (EWDD) administered program services are procured in accordance with established federal, state, and local guidelines, and that all procurement is conducted in an ethical, legal, consistent, and timely manner.
+The purpose of these procedures is to ensure that all procurement conducted by the Economic and Workforce Development Department (EWDD) is conducted in accordance with established federal, state, and local guidelines, and that all procurement is conducted in an ethical, legal, consistent, and timely manner.
 These procedures shall serve as guidelines both for EWDD and for EWDD-funded subrecipients.